Category Archives: Darrell Zwerling

 Grease has appeared on stage numerous times, but these actors are fine together.
 I bought them as teenagers in love, although both were well beyond their teen years.

-The supporting cast is excellent- specifically Stockard Channing as the lead Pink Lady, Rizzo, and Sandy’s kind-hearted friend Frenchy.
+The supporting cast is excellent- specifically Stockard Channing as the lead Pink Lady, Rizzo, and Sandy’s kind-hearted friend, Frenchy.

-Interestingly, no parents ever appear in the film as it is not about the adults.
+Interestingly, no parents ever appear in the film, as it is not about the adults.

-However, Rydell’s female principal, Mrs. McGee (played by Eve Arden), and her dotty Vice Principal, Blanche (Dody Goodman), are simply marvelous as comic relief.
+However, Rydell’s female principal, Mrs. McGee (played by Eve Arden), and her dotty Vice Principal, Blanche (Dody Goodman), are marvelous as comic relief.

 The wonderful high school dance scene is choreographed amazingly well.
 The excitement of the student body at being filmed for a special television show is apparent as dance numbers and dance contests, some raunchy, follow.